JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/search.md

 To find the search history, you can right click in the search field.
 Only ten recent searches will be displayed in the sub-menu.
 You can find clear history button under your search history.

-## Search settings

-At the right of the search text field, 2 buttons allow for selecting some settings:

-* Regular expressions
-  * Whether or not the search query uses [regular expressions](search.md#regular-expressions).
-* Case sensitivity
-  * Whether or not the search query is case sensitive.

 ## Simple search <a href="#simple-search" id="simple-search"></a>

 In a normal search, the program searches your library for all occurrences of the words in your search string, once you entered it.
 Only entries containing all words will be considered matches.
 To search for sequences of words, enclose the sequences in double-quotes.
 For instance, the query **progress "marine aquaculture"** will match entries containing both the word "progress" and the phrase "marine aquaculture".